Story and photos by Manos Angelakis

 Wines to pair with Easter Lamb.

-To celebrate Greek Easter we called again the “gang of the usual suspects” to have Easter lamb with us (see article in the Gastronomy section).
+To celebrate Greek Easter we called again the “gang of the usual suspects” to have Easter lamb with us.

 The question though was what wine to have with the lamb?
-I had no Greek red bottles left in my cellar (I believe the best pairing wines with a particular food are wines that are produced in the region the food originated) so I decided to stay classic and pair French reds with the leg of lamb.
-From the lamb article you will see that the meat is very savory with intense herbal tones of oregano, mint and garlic adding to the young lamb taste.
+I had no Greek red bottles left in my cellar (I believe the best pairing of wines with a particular food are wines that are produced in the region the food originated) so I decided to stay classic and pair French reds with the leg of lamb.
+The meat is very savory with intense herbal tones of oregano, mint and garlic adding to the young lamb taste.
 The accompanying lemon potatoes are also very citrusy and garlicky.

 Looking through my cellar, I found a producer that I thought made nice wines that would pair well with my lamb.